gavinkendall/autoscreen/readme.txt

 you could use a label to represent the name of a project you're currently working on.
 When you start working on a new project you then change the label to represent the name of the new project.
 Auto Screen Capture will keep track of what screenshots were taken during the time a label was applied.

+As of version 2.2.3.1 a label can be selected from the "Apply Label" system tray icon menu.
+This menu will not be available if the session is locked.